 For more information on how diet and polyphenols protect against the onset of Alzheimer’s disease as you age, please read: “Blueberry Polyphenols Protect the Brain from the Degenerative Processes Associated with Brain Aging and Alzheimer’s Disease”

 My second book, The Improved Mind Diet, provides a comprehensive overview on how polyphenols and other dietary factors optimize cognitive function and protect against CVD, type 2 diabetes and late-onset Alzheimer’s disease.
-It is scheduled to be released in March/2019!
+It is scheduled to be released in May/2019!